robstarbuck/content.robstarbuck.uk/steganography-in-js/index.md

 // "1011000"
 ```

-`charCodeAt` gives us the unicode character reference for our letter, `toString(2)` then converts this to binary string or a number with a base of 2.
+`charCodeAt` gives us the unicode character reference for our letter, `toString(2)` then converts this to a binary string or a number with a base of 2.
 To get back to our "X" we can use `fromCodePoint` to reverse the process.

 ```js
 parseInt("1011000",2)